Microsoft's Office 365 down worldwide

 At 2.13pm NZT, Microsoft posted a bulletin saying, "We've identified a problem that may be preventing customers from accessing the Microsoft 365 admin center and multiple services.
 We're working to restore access to the admin center, and we'll provide more information when we've isolated the root cause."

-Administrative functions are inaccessible for many users in the US, Australia, NZ and elsewhere and functions including Teams, SharePoint, OneDrive and Outlook 365 are offline.
+Administrative functions are inaccessible for many users in the US, Australia, NZ and elsewhere and functions including Teams, SharePoint, OneDrive, Skype, Yammer and Outlook 365 are offline.

+Although it was not immediately clear how many customers were affected.
+Some were quick to make hay on Twitter:

 Microsoft CEO Satya Nadella is due in the country shortly to speak at a company event at Eden Park this Friday.